-ExSL Internship Structure
+Internship Structure: ExSL Track

 The ExSL Track internships are specifically designed for part-time students.
-ExSL students begin their administrative internship in the first Fall semester in their resident school.
+ExSLTrack interns begin their administrative internship in the first Fall semester in their resident school.
 Beginning Winter semester, interns will be assigned a Lab School.
 Students may provide feedback to the ExSL Internship Supervisor regarding their preferences, ideas and suggestions for internship locations.
 During Spring and Summer terms, interns may complete internship hours in a variety of different locations (see Types of Internships below).

-During their second year, ExSL interns continue with both the resident and lab school internships.
-ExSL interns negotiate their internship hours with their resident and lab school mentor principals.
+In the second year, ExSL Track interns continue with both the resident and lab school internships.
+They negotiate their internship hours with their resident and lab school mentor principals.
 The current principal serves as their resident school mentor principal during the course of the program.
 Interns are encouraged to communicate well, be creative and seek available opportunities.
+Table 8b provides an overview of a typical ExSL internship schedule.